This is Church?

 Even when we’re not around there’s a lot going on at Minnehaha United Methodist Church.
 Check out the website and you’ll find a link to our Taizé-inspired worship, our support for social justice and LGBTQ+, upcoming events and sign-ups, a place to donate to the church, another place to subscribe to our electronic newsletter, a link to see how our solar panels are doing, and more.
 If you want to see what our staff looks like, you can click on that link.
 Or go to our Church History and watch a slideshow that includes pictures of our first minister in 1889 and the church fire in 1958.

 Not everything we do is virtual, of course.
 For example, we continue to host the Minnehaha Food Shelf every Tuesday from 10:30 a.m. to 3:00 p.m. to help the food insecure in our neighborhood.
 If you need food, come to the church.
 If you want to help, just show up and say, “I want to help.”
 We also have a once-a-month food giveaway on the fourth Saturday of the month.
 We call it MinneHarvest.
 Show up at 7:00 a.m. to help unload the truck or at 9:00 a.m. if you need food.
 Clean-up is at 10:00 a.m. and we’re usually done by 10:30 a.m.

 Everybody is Welcome

-The point is, there’s a lot going on at Minnehaha United Methodist Church, even when the lights are off and nobody’s there.
+The point is, there’s a lot going on at Minnehaha United Methodist Church, even when nobody’s there.
 Most important: everybody is welcome.
 Especially you.
-So join us.
-Put on your slippers, grab a cup of coffee, and come to church.
-We’re saving a pew for you.
+Check us out this Sunday.